JustinInCoding/HIITFit/README.md

 ## Technologies Used

 - Use Form and Section to display History View
+- Use dev data when developing rather than on release by conditional compilation

 ## Features
 - A Welcome screen with text, images and a button.